 As the ski season comes to a close, attention turns to mountain biking in Whistler.
-May 17th marked opening day of Whistler Bike Park – the World’s largest – which is the gem in the crown of an already expansive network of biking trails in the wider Whistler area.
+June 29th marked 2020 opening day of Whistler Bike Park – the World’s largest – which is the gem in the crown of an already expansive network of biking trails in the wider Whistler area.
 We’re sure you’ll want to get involved but if you’re not from the area it can be pretty daunting.
-Here’s our tips on getting out on two wheels this summer.
+Here are our tips on getting out on two wheels this summer.

 Mountain Bike Rentals & Gear

 As with any sport, you’ll need the right gear.
 For most trails, a bike with front and rear suspension is best.
 Helmets are a must and knee pads are recommended.
 We also like to ride with biking glasses to keep dust, debris and branches out of our eyes.
 Some other items that may slip your mind: